ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-In the above, the `shippingEstimate` and `deliveryService` fields are marked with `@computed` directives, which specify additional _field-level dependencies_ required to resolve these specific fields beyond the `Product` type's base selection set.
+In the above, the `shippingEstimate` and `deliveryService` fields are marked with `@computed` directives (see [stitching directives SDL](/docs/stitch-directives-sdl)), which specify additional _field-level dependencies_ required to resolve these specific fields beyond the `Product` type's base selection set.
 When a computed field appears in a query, the gateway will collect that field's dependencies from other subschemas so they may be sent as input with the request for the computed field(s).

-To facilitate this dependency pattern, computed and non-computed fields of a type in the same subservice are automatically split apart into separate schemas.
-This assures that computed fields are always requested directly by the gateway with their dependencies provided.
-For example, `Storefront.availableProducts` may originate Product records within the storefronts service, but these records may not immedaitely compute `shippingEstimate` because they do not yet have their external dependencies.
-Instead, the gateway will need to return to the storefronts service with a dedicated request for computed fields that includes their required inputs.
-All told, types that combine computed and non-computed fields in a single subschema may require an extra resolution step by the gateway.
-You may enable [query batching](#batching) to consolidate these requests whenever possible.

 The `@computed` SDL directive is a convenience syntax for static configuration that can be written as: